maxgillham/CMPE365/uber/README.md

     return driver_1.late_count + driver_2.late_count
 ```

-Runnning this method with the origonal data yeilds a total waiting time of 618 for two drivers, and a total wait time of 4376 if only one driver is taking requests throughout the day.
+Runnning this method with the origonal data yeilds a total waiting time of 4376 for just one driver and 618 for two drivers requests throughout the day.
 Expanding this algorithm to input n drivers is as follows.

 ```
 def wait_times_n_drivers(n, network, requests):

     total late count to 0
-    create a list of n instances of driver class
+    create a list of n instances of driver class, all starting at location 0

     for i from first to last request request_time = requests[i,0]